Location: MUSIC 114

 Performing and exhibiting facilities include the 1150-seat Margo Jones Performance Hall; the 110-seat Redbud Theatre; Eberly Recital Hall; studio performance spaces in the Dance building and Pioneer Hall; and two professional-quality galleries in the Fine Arts Buildings.

-Students may major in any one of the departments with degree programs leading to the Master of Arts, Master of Music Therapy, Master of Fine Arts and, in Dance, the Doctor of Philosophy degree.
+Students may major in any one of the departments with degree programs leading to the Master of Arts, Master of Music Therapy, Master of Fine Arts; and in Dance, the Doctor of Philosophy degree.
 Teacher certification programs are offered in dance, music, and visual arts.

-Department statements, admissions requirements, degree programs, and course listings for each individual Department are located in the department sections of this catalog and on the department homepages.For more information, visit the School of the Arts website.
+Department statements, admissions requirements, degree programs, and course listings for each individual Department are located in the department sections of this catalog and on the department homepages.For more information, visit the School of the Arts and Design website.